26 - 27 May 2021

 Evaluation and Evaluative Thinking: Insights for methods, capabilities, culture and implementation

-We will be taking forwards the theme and abstracts submitted for the postponed 2020 conference to 2021 but giving people the opportunity to update or change their abstracts nearer the time.
-We will also encourage new abstracts to be submitted as there has been a wealth of initiatives and innovation related to COVID-19 and we will be keen to showcase evaluative approaches used during this time.
-There will therefore be an additional call for abstracts in the autumn/winter of 2020.
+We are taking forward the theme and abstracts submitted for the postponed 2020 conference to 2021.
+You have the opportunity now to update or change your abstracts.
+We also encourage you to submit new abstracts as there has been a wealth of initiatives and innovation related to COVID-19 and we are keen to showcase evaluative approaches used during this period.
+Please resubmit or submit your abstracts by Tuesday 23 February 2021.

 We are contacting everyone who submitted abstracts for the 2020 conference and will post updates on the UK Evaluation Society website and Twitter (#UKevaluation and @UKevaluation).

 How to submit abstracts

 Further information about the process for submitting abstracts is available here

 We will be opening for registrations later in 2021.